elaugier/ApiGo/README.md

 # IMPORTANT

 ApiGo is currently in development.
-I'm working hard to release the first stable and usable version for the end of year 2018.
+For some private reasons, i can't work hard on this project.
+I hope have more time in several months.
+Sorry for that.

 * * *